Cayenne Pepper Health Benefits

 Warning: Do not touch your eyes after handling cayenne pepper.
 That would certainly be extremely unpleasant.

 Cayenne pepper is known for its qualities to stop both internal and external bleeding.
-For external cuts put some ground cayenne pepper directly on the cut.
+For external cuts put some ground spice directly on the cut.
 It will sting, but the bleeding will soon be reduced to a minimum.

 Many enjoy spicy cayenne pepper when on a diet.
 It is known that this hot spice will assist the body to burn calories faster.